BabakHemmatian/Cognitive_Offloading_Transformer/README.md

 ## Usage

 ### Requirements
-First ensure that the required packages listed in the requirements file are installed and, if included as part of a virtual environment, make sure that the enviroment is activated.
+First ensure that the required packages listed in ```requirements.txt``` are installed and, if included as part of a virtual environment, make sure that the enviroment is activated.

 ### Training and Model Evaluation
 You can use the ```train_test_classifier.py``` script to train new models on the provided data or evaluate the existing models.
 Follow the detailed comments within the script for its proper use.